zgr2575/SlowGuardian/README.md

 # SlowGuardian

-A powerful frontend powerd by Ultraviolet and Smarter Backend
+A powerful frontend powerd by Ultraviolet and Smarter Backend using replit
 ## GoGo Bypass Proxy:

 The Proxy is a modern version of Interstellar, but since release everything has changed.
 There is new UI, request handling, and themes.